Privacy-Preserving Distributed Control for a Networked Battery Energy Storage System: Privacy-Preserving Power Allocation Algorithm Design

 If eavesdroppers deduce private information via interception, the system’s security could be compromised.
 Disclosing this information may enable adversaries to launch attacks, increasing electricity generation costs, or even causing a power system outage.

 In the networked battery system we are considering in this paper, each battery unit power $p_{i}(t)$ is private information that should not be leaked.
-Considering the power allocation algorithm in \eqref{eq:14}, we can say that $p_i(t)$ can be inferred if the attacker can infer $x_i(t)$.
+Considering equation~\eqref{eq:mode}, we can conclude that $p_i(t)$ can be inferred if the attacker is able to infer $\dot{x}_i(t)$.
 We know that $x_i(t)$ (for discharging $x_{{\rm d},i} = C_iV_iS_i(t)$, for charging $x_{{\rm c},i} = C_iV_i(1-S_i(t))$) is also private information for each battery unit that should not be leaked.
 It is assumed that the eavesdropper is aware of the communication network and can observe all information transmitted among the battery units.
 Therefore, information known to the eavesdropper includes $\hat{x}_{{\rm a},i}$, $\hat{p}_{{\rm a},i}$, $A$, $\beta$, and $\kappa$.

 As discussed in Section \ref{sec:attack}, when dynamic average consensus is achieved using~\eqref{eq:10}, the time-varying internal states \( x_i(t) \) and their derivatives \( \dot{x}_i(t) \) can be inferred by the external eavesdropper through the use of an observer model, assuming that $x_i(t)$, $\dot{x}_i(t)$ and $\ddot{x}_i(t)$ are bounded.
 Therefore, we cannot guarantee the privacy of the networked battery system.